-&lt;sup>1 The City of Bratislava is supporting the MUNISS competition by providing professional consultations and workshops from the practice of public administration, but also by financial means, to support an urban intervention, which could be implemented after the competition and would act as a pilot project for the overall regeneration of the area.
+1 The City of Bratislava is supporting the MUNISS competition by providing professional consultations and workshops from the practice of public administration, but also by financial means, to support an urban intervention, which could be implemented after the competition and would act as a pilot project for the overall regeneration of the area.
 The idea is to involve students of spatial planning, urban planning and architecture at the level of an international university competition for solving specific tasks of city development.

-Year Milestone type Objective When Target audience Public or invitation only 2020 Kick off meeting with local partners Familiarise local partners with ARCH project objectives, validate research problem for Bratislava City and case study sites March 3, 2020 All local partners, relevant departments Invitation 2020 Online consultation session/webinar consult on related needs and interests.
-May 25 and 28, 2020 Core local partners and departments Invitation 2020- 2022 Press releases will be published after each meeting with consultation session with local partners Public Public 2020 2020 Consultation session Define user needs for hazard and object information management inventory To be agreed with scientific partners Core local partners (end users) Invitation 2020 Consultation session Define user needs for risk and impact assessment tool, validate the impact scenarios To be agreed with scientific partners Core local partners (end users) Invitation 2020 Conference AMPS Presenting the ARCH project and "Pavement Handbook" 6/2020 General and professional public Public
+Year Milestone type Objective When Target audience Public or invitation only 2020 Kick off meeting with local partners Familiarise local partners with ARCH project objectives, validate research problem for Bratislava City and case study sites March 3, 2020 All local partners, relevant departments Invitation 2020 Online consultation session/webinar Discuss local work plan and consult on related needs and interests.
+May 25 and 28, 2020 Core local partners and departments Invitation 2020- 2022 Press releases Inform external organisations and local community about local plan and consult on related needs and interests.
+Press releases will be published after each meeting with consultation session with local partners Public Public 2020 Consultation session Define user needs for hazard and object information management inventory To be agreed with scientific partners Core local partners (end users) Invitation 2020 Consultation session Define user needs for risk and impact assessment tool, validate the impact scenarios To be agreed with scientific partners Core local partners (end users) Invitation 2020 Conference AMPS Presenting the ARCH project and "Pavement Handbook" 6/2020 General and professional public Public

-2020 PAESTUM, Italy BMTA- Mediterranean Archaeological Fair 19. - 22.11.2020 General and professional public, tourism Public 2020 SOLIN, Croatia International Congress of Historic Cities 23 27.11.2020 Archeological tourism Public 2021 FIRENZE Salone Archaeologia e turismo 26 28.3.2021 Archaeological Tourism Public 2021 Student Workshop Transfer of knowledge to students enr in the MUNIS student competition Second half of 2021 Core local partners - university Invitation by the local partners (university) 2021- 22 g To be agreed with scientific partners 2-3 relevant local partners Invitation 2021 Stakeholder workshop on resilience options Validate preliminary outputs of two previous consultations, define user needs of resilience options To be agreed with scientific partners LNV, Bratislava, MUOP, UNIBA, Tecnalia, ICLEI, ENEA, UNICAM, RFSAT; possibly also core local partners (end users) Invitation 2021 Metropolitan forum Present preliminary outcomes to general public and wider group of stakeholders To be determined by the MIB (organizers) General public Invitation 2021 Co-creation workshop involving keystone cities of ARCH Involve relevant local partners into the workshops organized as Late 2021 - To be agreed with scientific partners 2-3 relevant local partners Invitation part of the WP3 task 3.6.
+2020 PAESTUM, Italy BMTA- Mediterranean Archaeological Fair 19. - 22.11.2020 General and professional public, tourism Public 2020 SOLIN, Croatia International Congress of Historic Cities 23 27.11.2020 Archeological tourism Public 2021 FIRENZE Salone Archaeologia e turismo 26 28.3.2021 Archaeological Tourism Public 2021 Student workshop Transfer of knowledge to students enrolled in the MUNISS student competition Second half of 2021 Core local partners - university Invitation by the local partners (university) 2021- 22 Mutual learning workshops between the foundation and keystone cities of ARCH Involve relevant local partners into the workshops organized as part of the WP3 task 3.6.
+To be agreed with scientific partners 2-3 relevant local partners Invitation 2021 Stakeholder workshop on resilience options Validate preliminary outputs of two previous consultations, define user needs of resilience options To be agreed with scientific partners LNV, Bratislava, MUOP, UNIBA, Tecnalia, ICLEI, ENEA, UNICAM, RFSAT; possibly also core local partners (end users) Invitation 2021 Metropolitan forum Present preliminary outcomes to general public and wider group of stakeholders To be determined by the MIB (organizers) General public Invitation 2021 Co-creation workshop involving keystone cities of ARCH Involve relevant local partners into the workshops organized as Late 2021 - To be agreed with scientific partners 2-3 relevant local partners Invitation part of the WP3 task 3.6.
 2022 Stakeholder workshop on pathway approach Validate preliminary outputs of two previous consultations, define user needs for designing pathways To be agreed with scientific partners Bratislava, MUOP, UNIBA, LNV, Bratislava, and Tecnalia, SOGESCA Core local partners (end users) Invitation 2022 Student workshop Transfer of knowledge to students enrolled in the MUNISS student competition Second half of 2022 Core local partners - university Invitation by the local partners (university)